 - The second key point here is the independent operation policy in Texas.
 It predominantly operates independently from other power grids in the US, which meant the absence of any potential assistance.

 - Another question that arises is if this winter storm could have been predicted.
 Numerous experts state that this could’ve been the case as forecasts showed it weeks ahead, creating time for preparations.
-According to Jay Apt, co-director of Carnegie Mellon Electricity Industry Center, “When I read that this was a black-swan event, I just have to wonder whether the folks who are saying that have been in this business long enough that they forgot everything, or just came into it,”
+According to Jay Apt, co-director of Carnegie Mellon Electricity Industry Center, “When I read that this was a black-swan event, I just have to wonder whether the folks who are saying that have been in this business long enough that they forgot everything, or just came into it.”

 - And then we have one of the most significant decisions that proved to be disastrous.
 Rolling blackout is typical when power grids are on edge, using them as a last resort.
 Power companies or grid operators tend to use them when they see major trouble coming their way.
-Their concept is to avoid leaving large areas without electricity for extended periods.
+The concept is to avoid leaving large areas without electricity for extended periods.
 But it all went wrong in this case.
 The extremely low temperatures didn’t allow this plan to be executed, and when ERCOT tried to bring the electricity back on, everything was already frozen.
 Could they look for alternatives?
-That is all theory, but the ugly truth showed that an unrealistic plan created chaos, severe damages, and cost Texan lives.
+This is all theory, but the ugly truth is that an unrealistic plan created chaos, caused severe damages, and cost Texan lives.